redxdev/hvzapi-docs/Status-REST-endpoints.md

             "hours": int,
             "minutes": int,
             "seconds": int,
-            "timestamp": timestamp
+            "diff": timestamp
         }
     }

-The "time" object will be based on the game start if the game is upcoming, and on the game end if the game is currently running.
-The timestamp is the unix timestamp that the time object represents.
+The "time" object will be based on the game start if the game is upcoming, and on the game end if the game is currently running. "diff" is the difference (in unix time) between now and the time object.

 ## Possible Errors